Hero Background

 Whether you're looking to spruce up your forever home, increase your rental return on an investment property or even top up the value of a property before you sell, then you'll probably be considering a bathroom renovation.
 But first, before you undertake any work, you'll want to understand how much a bathroom renovation costs in Australia.

-The average bathroom renovations cost outlined above, however, can be really deceiving.
+The average bathroom renovation cost outlined above, however, can be really deceiving.
 How much your bathroom renovation is going to cost you comes down to many factors and variables, and because of this, the true cost of a bathroom renovation will fluctuate depending on your style, needs and circumstances.

 If you're looking to change a few cosmetic things in your bathroom (like fixtures, drawer and cupboard knobs etc) before putting it on the market, it could cost even less.
 However, keep in mind that a bathroom renovation (along with kitchens) is one of the most effective ways to increase the value of your property.